- Microsoft Windows 10 is no exception to all sorts of glitches, but here we are to help you fix these errors in no time.

-Storage space is usually not a problem on Windows 10, but sometimes storing a large file can be a problem depending on your storage device.
+Storage space is usually not a problem on Windows 10, but sometimes storing a large file heavily depends on your storage device.

 This method is useful if you want to store a large file on a USB flash drive and transfer it to a different PC.
 You won’t be able to join files on your flash drive, but you should be able to join them on a different PC without any problems.

-Solution 2 – Format your drive
+2. Format your drive

-- Go to My Computer, locate your drive, right click it and choose Format from the menu.
+- Go to My Computer, locate your drive, right-click it and choose Format from the menu.